robren/tiingo_prices/README.rst

      :alt: Updates

-A CLI tool to get close of day prices from tiingo
+A CLI tool to get a close of day price and annual dividends for a set of tickers.
+Uses the tiingo python API.

 * Free software: MIT license